malcolmhardie-software/SQLitePluginJavascript/README.md

 Please send suggestions, feedback or bug reports to support@malcolmhardie.com

 Suggestions on more ideomatic javascript or any other technical improvements are extremely welcome.

+### Changes

+(See also the git history)

+2016-05-19
+* Added diff
+* Rearranged to be a valid plugin without requiring xcode